simran-kaur5/Cpp_Algorithms/KadanesAlgo.md

 ## Code Explanation

-The function `maxSubArray` takes an integer vector as input and returns the maximum sum of its contiguous subarrays.
+The function `maxSubArray` takes an integer vector as input and returns the maximum sum of its contiguous subarrays..

 ```cpp
 int maxSubArray(vector<int> &vec) {